ganteater/ai-ae-plugin/README.md

 2. Activate Code Helper:
 	- Press `Ctrl+Space` or right-click and select **`Code Helper`** from the popup menu.
 	- Ensure the cursor is not positioned directly after `<` or on a tag name.
-Otherwise, the command code helper will be displayed instead.
+Otherwise, the [command helper](https://ganteater.com/anteater-desktop/command-helper.html) will be displayed instead.

 3. Command Code Helper:
 	When activated correctly, the code helper will assist with generating or completing Anteater commands: